-When you launch an analysis from a Workbench that is logged into a CLC Server, you are offered the choice of where the analysis should be run, as shown in figure 9.5.
+When you launch an analysis from a Workbench that is logged into a CLC Server, you are offered the choice of where the analysis should be run (figure 12.6).

 - Workbench.
 Run the analysis on the computer the CLC Workbench is running on.

 - Server.
 Run the analysis using the CLC Server.
 For job node setups, analyses will be run on the job nodes.

 - Grid.
 Only offered if the CLC Server setup has grid nodes.
 Here, jobs are sent from the master CLC Server to be run on grid nodes.
 The grid queue to submit to can be selected from the drop down list under the Grid option.

 You can check the Remember setting and skip this step option if you wish to always use the selected option when submitting analyses.
 If you select this option but later change your mind, just start up an analysis and click on the Previous button to open these options again.